michaelbollin/shopify-dev-test/src/questions/schema-blocks.md

 ---
 id: "shopify-schema-blocks"
 title: |
-  What's wrong with this section schema? 🤔
+  Can you add this section to a page via the visual theme editor? 🤔

   ```liquid
   {% schema %}